Samridha0305/sign-language-translator/README.md

 # 4. Train the model
 python src/models/train.py

-# 5. Run the live app -- either:
+# 5. Run the live app -- live_app.py is recommended (smoothest experience):
 python app/live_app.py

-# or, for the browser version:
+# Or, for the browser version (functional, but more CPU-intensive --
+# see Limitations below):
 streamlit run app/app_streamlit.py
 ```